theGerk/CNF_Generator/readme.txt

-i = number of inverted variables used d = distance to last instance b = distance to last inverted instance
+i = number of inverted variables used d = distance to last instance b = distance to last inverted instance may reference another line by using var#line_number p#4	this references the 4th line's p value
-S = size of CNF
-T = total number of clauses
-may reference another line by using #line_number
-#5 lines equation for true

 Syntax for a variable:
 T: U